 Nutrition Sciences (BS) Program Information Nutrition sciences is the science of nutrition and so by its nature, it encompasses other scientific disciplines including biology, chemistry, and biochemistry.
 It is also the study of how food and nutrients affect the human body requiring study of food science, anatomy, and physiology.
 The programs curriculum highlights foundational knowledge and skills as well as overall concepts, values, research methods, and applications that could prepare you to pursue a variety of career opportunities in health care and nutrition science-related industries.
 The ultimate objective of Nutrition Science is to understand how nutrition can play a role in health and disease prevention and focuses on building content knowledge and skills in the broad areas of nutrition science and health care.
 Viterbo Universitys nutrition and dietetics degrees are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), an affiliate for the professional organization, the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190 Chicago, IL 60606.
-Learning Outcomes Scientific and Evidence Base of Practice: Integrate scientific information and translation of research into practice Professional Practice Expectations: Knowledge of beliefs, values, attitudes, and behaviors for professional practice Clinical and Customer Services: Develop and deliver information, products, and services to individuals, groups, and populations Practice Management and Use of Resources: Strategically apply principles of management and systems in the provision of services to individuals and organizations Provide nutrition education to community groups for health promotion and disease prevention using a variety of technology Bachelor of Science Requirement Complete 11 credits of natural science and/or mathematics.
-(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
-Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
-Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Nutrition Sci, Dietitian Path, Major Requirements NUTR 140, 173, 273, 340, 341, 351, 352, 368, 370, 372, 374, 430, 440, 468, 470, 472, 478, 481, BIO 104, 114, 296, CHEM 106 or 120 and 121, CHEM 140 or 240, 305, MATH 130 or 230, MGMT 341, PSYC 171, 270, 424.
-(89-106 credits) Nutrition Science, Major Requirements BIOL-160, 161, 250, 347, 376, 426, 430, 482, CHEM-120, 121, 240, 340, 370, MATH-230, PHYS-250, 251, 270, 271, PSYC-171, 270, 424, SOCL-125, NUTR-340, 341, 368, 370, 372, 374, 440, 470, 472, 478.
+Learning Scientific and Evidence Base of Practice: Integrate scientific Outcomes information and translation of research into practice Professional Practice Expectations: Knowledge of beliefs, values, attitudes, and behaviors for professional practice Clinical and Customer Services: Develop and deliver information, products, and services to individuals, groups, and populations Practice Management and Use of Resources: Strategically apply principles of management and systems in the provision of services to individuals and organizations Provide nutrition education to community groups for health promotion and disease prevention using a variety of technology Bachelor of Complete 11 credits of natural science and/or mathematics.
+(Courses that Science qualify for Scientific Reasoning in the Natural Sciences or Quantitative Requirement Literacy credit within the LIVE program may also count toward the total.)
+Core Curriculum See Core Curriculum section of the Catalog Final Complete a minimum of 120 college-level credits.
+Requirements Final Complete a minimum of 40 upper division credits (300/400).
+Requirements Nutrition Sci.
+NUTR 140, 173, 231 or 443, 273, 340, 341, 351, 352, 368, 370, 372, 374, 430, Dietitian Path, 440, 468, 470, 472, 478, 481, BIO 104, 114, 296, CHEM 106 or 120 and 121, Maior CHEM 140 or 240, 305, MATH 130 or 230, MGMT 341, PSYC 171, 422.
+(86-Requirements 103 credits) Nutrition Science, BIOL-160, 161, 250, 347, 376, 426, 430, 482, CHEM-120, 121, 240, 340, 370, Major MATH-230, PHYS-250, 251, 270, 271, PSYC-171, 270, 424, SOCL-125, NUTR-